DeraCodings/DeraCodings/README.md

 - 🌱 I'm currently improving my technical writing and `React` skills.

-- 👯 I’m looking to collaborate on **frontend,JavaScript, and technical writing  projects**
+- 👯 I’m looking to collaborate on **frontend, JavaScript, and technical writing  projects**.

-- 🤝 I’m looking for help with `Redux` and complex state management
+- 🤝 I’m looking for help with `Redux` and complex state mmanagement.

 - 👨‍💻 All of my projects are available at [deradev.netlify.app](deradev.netlify.app)